This guide was written using the 1.1.32 Analyzer SDK, Xcode version 7.2.1, and OSX 10.10.5. However, it is likely to work with other versions as well.

 - Select "Other" from the left column and "Empty" from the templates list.

 - Enter a name for your Xcode Project.

 - The location should be set to the analyzer SDK folder recently downloaded, "SaleaeAnalyzerSdk-1.1.32".
-Do not create a new folder, this will be done for you by Xcode.
+Do not create a new folder; that will be done for you by Xcode.

 - Click "Create"